 Laura is a doctoral researcher in the Department of Politics at the University of Sheffield.
-Prior to joining Sheffield, Laura worked for five years with migrants and refugees in the UK and Ireland.
+Prior to joining the University of Sheffield in 2016, Laura worked with migrants and refugees in the UK and Ireland for five years.
 She has worked for the Joint Council for the Welfare of Immigrants (JCWI) in London where she was involved in organising campaigns which highlight the positive roles migrants play in society such as the ‘I am an Immigrant’ campaign which was hugely successful in the UK and overseas.
 She also worked on developing the global ‘I am a Migrant’ campaign with the International Organisation for Migration (IOM), and the ‘I am a Refugee’ campaign for Refugee Week 2016.

-Laura has previously worked as a Legal Officer at the New Communities Partnership (NCP), a migrant-led organisation based in Ireland.
+Laura has previously worked as a Legal Officer at New Communities Partnership (NCP), a migrant-led organisation based in Ireland.
 She has also completed research placements working on a Refugee and Migration Hub being developed by Purpose, and as part of the Social Attitudes team at the National Centre for Social Research (NatCen) in London.
-She has a B.A (hons) Sociology & French degree from Trinity College Dublin, an MSc (hons) International Relations from University College Dublin and an LLM (hons) International Human Rights Law & Development from London South Bank University.